dbt-labs/docs.getdbt.com/website/blog/2023-04-26-deprecating-dbt-metrics.md

 So as we bid farewell to the `dbt_metrics` package, we say hello to MetricFlow and all the opportunities and advancements that come with it.
 This is the next era for the Semantic Layer.

-With the migration tools and resources, we are committed to supporting you through this transition.
+With the migration tools and resources coming soon, we're committed to supporting you through this transition.
 We extend our gratitude to everyone who has used, contributed to, or supported dbt_metrics, and we invite you all to join us on this exciting journey toward a brighter future in data analytics.
-If you are interested in discussing, please come on over to #dbt-core-metrics!
+If you're interested in discussing, please come on over to [#dbt-core-metrics](https://getdbt.slack.com/archives/C02CCBBBR1D)!